 Select the preset (eg Image gallery) and click Choose.
 Note that a field for tags will be automatically added, but will not be visible on this page

-If you want to edit the preset fields, click on the cog wheel next to the field in the Fields tab.
-You can also Create a new field in this screen (see instructions below)
+If you want to edit the preset fields, go to the Fields tab.
+Click on the cog wheel next to the field under the Action menu.
+You can also Create a new field in this screen (see instructions

 Create your own fields

-You will have thought about these questions in the database activity planning phase:
+You will have thought about the following questions in the database activity planning phase:

 What fields/questions do I want my students to answer?